-Regarding the method used, thermocycling has been found to be an ideal technique to simulate the aging conditions of restorative materials in the mouth (21, 37).
-Indeed, in this investigation, it was possible to verify how the adhesion values decreased when the adhesive and the cement were stressed by means of heat and cold.
-In this way it is possible to understand how restorations perform intraorally after some time of use.
-While it is true that it is impossible to replicate all the situations that can be found in vivo; At least with this simulation technique, researchers can know that the adhesive interface degrades over time, even with the best techniques recently developed (11).
+Regarding the method used, it has been proven that thermocycling is an ideal technique to simulate the aging conditions of restorative materials in the mouth (21,37).
+Indeed, in this study, it was found that adhesion values decreased when the adhesive and cement were stressed by heat and cold.
+In this way, it is possible to understand how restorations perform intraorally after some time of use.
+Although it is true that it is impossible to replicate all the situations that can be found in vivo, at least with this simulation technique researchers know that the adhesive interface degrades over time, even with the best techniques developed recently (11).